phocks/phocks.github.io/_posts/2018-07-07-staying-quoke.md

 </div>
 ```

 It's hosted directly on GitHub (just like this blog) using [Jekyll](https://jekyllrb.com/).
 So if you want to help out with content or even with developing the site into something special, please [just shout out](https://twitter.com/phocks).

-Cheers!
+I'm looking forward to seeing the designs people come up with!